Mechanical Engineering (MECH)

 Prerequisites: MECH-330 and MECH-331 and MATH-305

-This is the second course in System Dynamics.
-The objective of this course is to build upon previous knowledge of multi-discipline system modeling to understand basic principles and design methods underlying steady-state and dynamic analysis of control systems.
-Construction of higher-order mathematical models of systems using Bond-graphs, block diagrams and development of transfer functions and state space models are used to model the plant (system being controlled).
+The objective of this course is to build upon previous knowledge of multidiscipline system modeling to understand basic principles and design methods underlying steady-state and dynamic analysis of control systems.
 System performance is analyzed in both time and frequency domains using computer simulation.
-Classical control system design with both feed-forward and feedback configurations are emphasized.
-Introduction to advanced topics in control systems are also provided.
+Classical control system design with both feedforward and feedback configurations are emphasized.
+Key topics include PID control, root locus plots, and Nyquist plots.
 MECH-431 must be taken concurrently (or previously passed) with this course.

 Lecture: 3, Lab 0, Other 0